wp-plugins/wp-clean-up-optimizer/readme.txt

 *   Enabled for Administrators only.

+**When you use this plugin for the first time make a backup of your database.
+It is best practice to make a database backup before using this program first time.**

-***September 11, 2014: We're happy to announce that WP Clean Up Optimizer reached 700+ plugin downloads in only 1 month.
+***September 17, 2014: We're happy to announce that WP Clean Up Optimizer reached 700+ plugin downloads in only 1 month.
 We frequently receive positive feedback from people using our WP Mail Bank Plugin for WordPress.
 Thanks so much for your support!***

+**How this could help you?**

+*   Every-time you save a new post or pages, WordPress creates a revision of that post or page.
+If you edit a post 6 times you might have 5 copy of that post as revisions.
+Imagine if your post or pages are long and big.
+It is a huge number of bytes that's on your MySQL overhead.
+WP Clean Up Optimizer allows you to optimize and shrink your posts table by removing not necessary post revisions from the database.
+*   Similar to the scenario described above, there might be thousands of spam and un-approved comments in your comments table, WP Clean Up Optimizer can clean and remove those in a single click
+*   WP Clean Up Optimizer reports which database tables have overhead and wasted spaces also it allows you to shrink and get rid of those wasted spaces
+*   Automatically cleans database every week and respects the "Keeps selected number of weeks data" option.

 ### WP Clean Up Optimizer is now available in the following Languages

 * Albanian (sq_AL)